Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Discussion

-In this paper we have considered the theoretical properties of Bayesian non parametric estimates of the spectral density for Gaussian long memory processes.
+In this paper we have considered the theoretical properties of Bayesian nonparametric estimates of the spectral density for Gaussian long memory processes.
 Some general conditions on the prior and on the true spectral density are provided to ensure consistency and to determine concentration rates of the posterior distributions in terms of the pseudo-metric $h_n(f_0,f)$.
-To derive a posterior concentration rate in terms of a more common metric such as $l_2$, we have considered a specific family of priors based of the FEXP models and also used in the frequentist literature.
-Gaussian long memory processes lead to complex behaviours, which makes the derivation of concentration rates a difficult task.
-This paper is thus a step in the direction of better understanding the asymptotic behaviour of the posterior distribution in such models and could be applied to various types of priors on the short memory part - other than the FEXP priors.
+To derive a posterior concentration rate in terms of a more common metric such as $l(\cdot,\cdot)$, we have considered a specific family of priors based of the FEXP models that are also used in the frequentist literature.
+Gaussian long memory processes lead to complex behaviors, which makes the derivation of concentration rates a difficult task.
+This paper is thus a~step in the direction of better understanding the asymptotic behavior of the posterior distribution in such models and could be applied to various types of priors on the short memory part---other than the FEXP priors.

-The rates we have derived are optimal (up to a $\log n$ term) in Sobolev balls but not adaptive since the estimation procedure depends on the smoothness $\beta$.
-Another constraint in the paper is that the prior needs to be restricted to Sobolev balls with fixed though large radius, forbidding the use of Gaussian distributions on the coefficients appearing in the FEXP representation.
-However, it is to be noted that even in the parametric framework existing results on the asymptotic behaviour of likelihood approaches, whether maximum likelihood estimators or Bayesian estimators are all assuming that the parameter space is compact, for the same reason that we have had to constraint the prior on fixed Sobolev balls in the FEXP example.
-The reason is that the short memory part of the spectral density needs to be uniformly bounded.
+The rates we have derived are optimal (up to a $\log n$ term) in Sobolev balls but not adaptive since the estimation procedure depends on the smoothness~$\beta$.
+Another limitation is that the prior is restricted to Sobolev balls with fixed though large radius.
+But, even in the parametric framework, current asymptotic results on likelihood-based approaches all assume the parameter space to be compact.
+The technical reason is that all these results rely on the short memory part of the spectral density being uniformly bounded.

-A related and fundamental problem is the practical implementation of the model described in the paper. \citet{lr:06} adopted a Population MC algorithm which easily deals with the trans-dimensional parameter space issue.
+A related and fundamental problem is the practical implementation of the model described in the paper. \citet{lr06} adopted a~Population MC algorithm which easily deals with the trans-dimensional parameter space issue.
 We are currently working on alternative computational approaches.